ZoneMinder/zoneminder/docs/userguide/configfiles.rst

 Configuration Files
 --------------------
-This section describes configuration files that ZoneMinder users beyond the various Web UI options.
+This section describes configuration files that ZoneMinder uses beyond the various Web UI options.

 .. _replacement_for_options_path: